 Ukraine, not Russia, meddled in 2016 U.S. election

-Still fuming over special counsel Robert Mueller’s conclusion that Russia sought to influence the 2016 presidential election in his favor, Trump and his GOP allies have offered up an alternative theory that Ukraine, not Moscow, was the real culprit, and that their assistance benefited Hillary Clinton.
+Still fuming over special counsel Robert Mueller’s conclusion that Russia sought to influence the 2016 presidential election in his favor, Trump and his GOP allies have offered an alternative theory that Ukraine, not Moscow, was the real culprit, and that its assistance benefited Hillary Clinton.
 This theory has cropped up often during the impeachment inquiry, as when Jordan questioned Kurt Volker, former U.S. special envoy to Ukraine.

 “Oh, by the way, in the president’s mind, he did think Ukraine was trying to influence the 2016 election,” Jordan noted, excusing that belief as entirely rational given supportive statements Ukrainian officials had made about Clinton.

 In testimony Thursday, Fiona Hill, a former top National Security Council official, excoriated the GOP members of the committee who, she said, were spreading Russian propaganda.

 “Based on questions and statements I have heard, some of you on this committee appear to believe that Russia and its security services did not conduct a campaign against our country — and that perhaps, somehow, for some reason, Ukraine did.
 This is a fictional narrative that has been perpetrated and propagated by the Russian security services themselves,” Hill told lawmakers.